 Caution!
 Now this is where I let you know that you need to consult your doctor before starting any weight loss, exercise or nutrition program.
 What we’re sharing here is what works for us for light to moderate exercising and that doesn’t mean that it’s right for everyone.
 Please discuss all health-related topics with a licensed professional.

-Fueling up for a great workout
+Fuel up for a Great Workout

 But let’s talk about what to eat – what kind of fuel does your body need so you get the most out of the time you spend working out.
 Pre-workout and post-workout meals should be different.
 Eat Carbohydrates (carbs) pre-workout to provide the energy you need to fuel your workout.
 And eat Protein to build your muscles and repair them after your workout – especially on your strength training days.

 While you don’t want to chow-down on a big meal before going to the gym, you shouldn’t skip a meal either.
-Eating a something prior to your workout will help you avoid dizziness and fatigue while working out.
+Eating a little something prior to your workout will help you avoid dizziness and fatigue while working out.
 You also want to avoid getting distracted by a growling stomach and hunger pangs.

 Eat within 30 minutes to an hour after your workout and be sure your meal contains protein to repair and help build your muscles.
-Dairy products, eggs, lean meat and poultry fall into this category.
+Dairy products, eggs, lean meat, and poultry fall into this category.
 You may even want to try a protein shake with fruit.
 See below for my post-workout protein bars.